FREE SHIPPING WHEN YOU SPEND $99+ | GET 20% OFF YOUR FIRST ORDER USING CODE 20%OFF1ST AT CHECKOUT!! Shop now!

 Sodium ascorbate is a neutral pH.
 Therefore, it does not taste sour or cause gastrointestinal distress like ascorbic acid in high doses.

-For large pets, the 2.2 lb size is the better deal; for small pets (under 25 lbs), the 16 oz size should last several months.
+For large pets, the 2.2 lb size is the better deal; for small pets (under 25 lbs), the 16-oz size should last several months.

 Titrating to bowel tolerance means starting at a low dose and gradually increasing the amount until your pet develops loose stools.